How to Buy a Violin for a Beginner – Student Violin Prices

 Rosin is used on the bow to make it grip the strings.
 Dust from the rosin will collect on the fingerboard and on the top of the violin.
 This rosin dust should be wiped off with a soft cloth regularly or it can build into a hard unsightly layer which will have to be professionally removed.

 Playing the violin can be a lot of fun!
-There are many styles of music, and a great variety of opportunities for musical performances are available.
+Student violin prices continue to come down and there are many styles of music, and a great variety of opportunities for musical performances are available.

 Reprinted with permission of School Band and Orchestra magazine